Code-Institute-Submissions/Justwhittaker-PRO2-JustSnake-DecRefork/README.md

 Credits
 Content
 JQuery research
-    1. CodeInstitute Java Funadementals - Var and axis
+    1. CodeInstitute Java Funadementals - "Var","if", "Else if", "arrays" and "axis"
     2.

 Media